iascchen/SwiftCoreDataSimpleDemo/README.md

 # Step by Step Do IOS Swift CoreData Simple Demo #

 This is a simple demo of access IOS core data in swift.
+Tested in Xcode6 beta6.

 ## Support multi-thread Contexts